DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - synchronizing communication
             - The application layer contains protocols such as HTTP (HyperText Transfer Protocol), SMTP (Simple Mail Transfer Protocol), and File Transfer Protocol (FTP).
     - ❄️**Presentation Layer (6)**
-        - Responsible for transforming data into the format that any system following the OSI model can understand
+        - Responsible for transforming data into the format that any system following the OSI model can understand.
+Examples of presentation layer formats include the American Standard Code for Information Interchange (ASCII) and the Extended Binary-Coded Decimal Interchange Code (EBCDIC).
+It is commonly thought that 🚫JPEG and 🚫MPEG would be at the presentation layer, however, those are file extensions created by actual specific applications and therefore reside above the OSI layer.
         - Associated tasks:
             - data representation
             -  it provides coding and conversion functions to data.